NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 mini-split     AirDistribution or DSE (optional)  electricity   SEER                     HSPF                     (optional)                   (optional) ground-to-air  AirDistribution or DSE             electricity   EER                      COP                      (optional)
 =============  =================================  ============  =======================  =======================  ===========================  ==================

+Air-to-air heat pumps can also have the ``CompressorType`` specified; if not provided, it is assumed as follows:

+- "single stage": SEER <= 15
+- "two stage": 15 < SEER <= 21
+- "variable speed": SEER > 21

 If the heat pump has backup heating, it can be specified with ``BackupSystemFuel``, ``BackupAnnualHeatingEfficiency``, and ``BackupHeatingCapacity``.
 If the heat pump has a switchover temperature (e.g., dual-fuel heat pump) where the heat pump stops operating and the backup heating system starts running, it can be specified with ``BackupHeatingSwitchoverTemperature``.